Plan Your Educational Program

 - A 2.0 grade point average is also required for all transfer coursework.

-Upon the completion of 12 semester hours at Walters State with a 2.00 cumulative GPA, the students seeking Academic Fresh Start must complete an application for Academic Fresh Start, which may be obtained from the Counseling and Testing Center, SSB U141, and send all transcripts to the vice president for Student Affairs to be submitted for approval to the vice president for Academic Affairs.
+Upon the completion of 12 semester hours at Walters State with a 2.00 cumulative GPA, the students seeking Academic Fresh Start must complete an application for Academic Fresh Start, which may be obtained from the Counseling and Testing Center, SSB U141.
+The completed application will be reviewed by the Executive Director of Counseling and Testing and the Vice President for Student Affairs.
 If Academic Fresh Start is granted, all course work designated for exclusion by the student on the Fresh Start application will not be counted toward graduation requirements but will remain on the student’s transcript.
 The grades associated with the excluded courses will be excluded from the calculation of the QPA/GPA.

 Previously satisfied Learning Support (DSP) requirements will not be forfeited; however, Fresh Start recipients who did not satisfy Learning Support (DSP) requirements at the time of previous enrollment and whose academic plan includes completion of a college-level English, mathematics or reading-intensive course must meet current Learning Support requirements regarding enrollment in these academic areas.